stanford-ssi/samwise-avionics/LT8490-mezzanine/README.md

 # LT8490-mezzanine
-Castellated mezzanine board for LT8490 solar charging buck/boost charger
+Castellated mezzanine board for LT8490 solar charging buck/boost charger.
+Has tracking capabilities so more competent than our old LT3652 solar charger.

 ### Modular solar energy harvester and battery charger
 - High power (>600W)